 A minimum pressure at an offtake from the NTS to a DN that is required to support the downstream network.
 AOPs are agreed and revised through the annual OCS process.

+Aggregate System Entry Point (ASEP)

+A system entry point where there is more than one, or adjacent connected delivery facilities; the term is often used to refer to gas supply terminals.

 Anticipated Normal Operating Pressure (ANOP)

-A pressure that National Grid may make available at an offtake to a large consumer connected to the NTS under normal operating conditions.
+A pressure that we may make available at an offtake to a large consumer connected to the NTS under normal operating conditions.
 ANOPs are specified within the NExA agreement for the site.

-Bar
+Bar(g)

 The unit of pressure that is approximately equal to atmospheric pressure (0.987 standard atmospheres).
 Where the unit of bar is suffixed with the letter g, such as in bar(g), the pressure being referred to is gauge pressure, i.e. pressure relative to atmospheric pressure.

+Best Available Technique (BAT)

+A term used in relation to Industrial Emissions Directive (IED) 2010.
+In this context, BAT is defined as Best Available Technique and means applying the most effective methods of operation for providing the basis for emission limit values and other permit conditions designed to prevent and, where that is not practicable, to reduce emissions and the impact on the environment.

 BEIS

 Department for Business, Energy & Industrial Strategy.

 Calorific Value (CV)